Training in Molecular Toxicology and Environmental Disease:

 A NIEHS-supported program to prepare pre- and post-doctoral trainees for careers in biomedical research with an environmental health perspective

 This training program is funded by the National Institute of Environmental Health Sciences (NIEHS) and is designed to bring together students and graduate faculty from the University of Texas at Austin and the University of Texas M.D.
 Anderson Cancer Center in Smithville, Texas.
-Collaboration between these two institutes is essential to the program in that it provides greater diversity in research and training opportunities while serving to fulfill two major goals of the training program:
+Collaboration between these two institutes is essential to the program in that it provides greater diversity in research and training opportunities while serving to fulfill specific objectives of the program.

-The outstanding training faculty represents a variety of scientific disciplines: pharmacology, toxicology, medicinal chemistry, experimental carcinogenesis, nutrition, and zoology.
-The research interests of the training faculty primarily focus on the mechanisms of organ-specific toxicity of xenobiotics.
+The outstanding training faculty represent a variety of scientific disciplines: pharmacology, toxicology, medicinal chemistry, experimental carcinogenesis, nutrition, and zoology.
+The research programs of the training faculty are focused on deciphering the underlying cellular, biochemical, and molecular responses to environmental exposures.
 Specific research interests can be found on the training faculty pages.

-Predoctoral trainees are evaluated for admission into the training program on the basis of GPA, GRE, letters of recommendation, previous research experience and interviews.
-Trainee progress is monitored throughout the year by participating in seminars each semester, coursework, research development in the laboratory, exchange of manuscripts written by the trainees with the training faculty, and an annual report by the trainees describing their progress.
+Trainees are evaluated for admission into the training program on the basis of GPA and GRE (predoctoral), and letters of recommendation, previous research experience, and interviews (predoctoral and postdoctoral).
+Trainee progress is monitored throughout the year by participating in seminars each semester, coursework (predoctoral), research development in the laboratory, exchange of manuscripts written by the trainees with the training faculty, and an annual report by the trainees describing their progress.
 To be eligible for this training program, applicants MUST either be a United States citizen or a permanent resident of the United States.

 Pharmacology & Toxicology

 College of Pharmacy

 Austin, TX, USA